Unboxed-Software/solana-course/content/solana-pay.md

 ### 1. Starter

 To get started, download the starter code on the `starter` branch of this [repository](https://github.com/Unboxed-Software/solana-scavenger-hunt-app/tree/starter).
 The starter code is a Next.js app that displays a Solana Pay QR code.
 Notice that the menu bar lets you switch between different QR codes.
 The default option is a simple SOL transfer for illustrative purposes.
-Throughout  We'll be adding functionality to the location options in the menu bar.
+Throughout this lab, we'll be adding functionality to the location options in the menu bar.

 ![Screenshot of scavenger hunt app](../assets/scavenger-hunt-screenshot.png)